 So, I think some context is needed, especially for those of you reading this that may not be familiar with Maranez or those not familiar with the Doxa Homage trend that is currently going on.
 At some point in 2020, they released the Samui.
 Or maybe it was 2019 and I am off on my dates, but I think many will agree that 2020 is a blur for most of us, and things are still a little hazy when it comes to recollection.
 Maranez has been around since 2013 I believe, and many believe they are made at the same factory as Helson, Armida, and Zenton.
 So, maybe they are not the microbrand we think they are, but either way, they have been around a while and have produced quite a few good watches, some that have been reviewed here over the years.

 But, Maranez is not the first brand to release a Doxa homage.
 Beyond what Dagaz would do with the SOXA mods, there was one standout in this space and that was the Irreantum Magellan.
-Now, the Maranez Samui is based on the Doxa Sub 300t, where the Magellan was based more on the Sub1500T I believe, larger case size of 45mm.
+Now, the Maranez Samui is based on the Doxa Sub 300t, whereas the Magellan was based more on the Sub1500T I believe, larger case size of 45mm.
 The Magellan didn’t straight up look exactly like a Doxa though.
 It had a one-piece bezel and the dial and hands were completely different altogether, but the basic silhouette with the case shape and beads of rice bezel were present.
-The one other thing that was very different was the crown placed at 4 o’clock instead of 3.
+The one other thing that was very different was the crown was placed at 4 o’clock instead of 3.
 You could really say the Magellan was more inspired by Doxa instead of trying to create a copy.

 But Maranez is also not the only brand currently making Doxa homages.
 There are some factory brands, which again, technically I believe that is what Maranez is as well, but these brands kind of popped up out of nowhere, and they are the Tactical Frog and the Seestern Watches.
 Now, brand names are always subjective and some hit better than others, and I like many don’t care for most brands where a person’s name is used, and I have to say, Tactical Frog and Seestern are just awful names as well.
 Naming aside, both of these watches are about $200 cheaper than the Maranez versions, but below I will show one of each of the standard 300t homages (Maranez has quite a few versions actually).